Religious extremism, misogyny and madness stoke fears of the supernatural in The Witch, a folk tale rooted in horror and history.

 What makes The Witch a horror film?

 The Witch relies on horror genre staples to weave a story full of dread.
-These cues hint at what to expect and, as a result, drive tension:
+These cues hint at what we can expect, ramping up tension as a result:

 - A jarring soundtrack of unearthly, whispered chants

 - Isolated and forbidden places (wilderness, woods, social boundaries)